Dog Behaviour Statistics UK 2026

 Methodology notes

-- Figures are attributed to the source year where relevant.
+- Figures are attributed to the specific source and year where it matters.

-- Where 2026-specific data was not available, the latest available UK data was used.
+- Where 2026-specific data was not available, the most recent UK data was used.

-- Associations are described as associations, not as proof of cause.
+- Associations are described as associations, not as proof of cause and effect.

-- Figures from different studies should not be compared directly without checking the source methods.
+- Figures from different studies should not be compared directly without checking each source's method and sample.

 If the data sounds familiar